baradika/barasite/content/post/assesapk/index.md

 there is a schedule and link, and there is upload thing there (its filtered, we can only upload excel file) but i dont know if it vuln of upload file vuln or nah, and im not take that risk....

-AND YEAH, thanks for reading, once again, i'm doing any abusive thing here, i just want to share how this **APK** looks secure (it is, but not for our team)
+AND YEAH, thanks for reading, once again, i'm not doing any abusive thing here, i just want to share how this **APK** looks secure (it is, but not for our team)